When to visit the vet?

 Therapy

-In most cases, however, surgery is necessary to correct the position of the ureteralUreteral refers to the ureter, which carries urine from the kidneys to the bladder.
-Ureteral problems in dogs and cats can impair urine flow and cause Pain. orifice.
-The most common surgery is ureteroneocystostomy, in which the ureters are re-implanted into the bladder.
+In most cases, however, surgical intervention is necessary to correct the position of the ureteralUreteral refers to the ureter, which carries urine from the kidneys to the bladder.
+Ureteral problems in dogs and cats can impair urine flow and cause Pain. opening.
+The most common surgery is ureteroneocystostomy, in which the ureters are reimplanted into the bladder.
 This surgery has a good success rate but can be technically challenging and requires an experienced surgeon.

 Prognosis and follow-up care

-In some cases, however, complications such as scar tissue formation or recurrent urinary tract infections can occur.
-Long-term follow-up care and regular veterinary examinations are important to monitor the success of the treatment and detect any complications early.
+In some cases, however, complications such as Scar tissue formation or recurrent urinary tract infections may occur.
+Long-term follow-up and regular veterinary examinations are important to monitor treatment success and detect possible complications early.

 Prevention

-Since ectopic ureterThe ureter is the tube that connects the kidneys to the bladder.
-There are two ureters that transport urine from the kidneys to the bladder. has a genetic component, preventionPrevention includes measures taken to prevent diseases or injuries.
+Since ureteralUreteral refers to the ureter, which carries urine from the kidneys to the bladder.
+Ureteral problems in dogs and cats can impair urine flow and cause Pain. ectopia has a genetic component, preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is primarily focused on breeding control.
-Responsible breeding practices, in which affected animals are not used for breeding, can help reduce the spread of the genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+Responsible breeding practices, where affected animals are not used for breeding, can help reduce the spread of the genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. in the populationIn veterinary medicine, the term population refers to a group of animals of a particular species living in a specific geographic area or environment..

-Another preventive measure is to educate breeders and dog owners about the signs and risks of ectopic ureterThe ureter is the tube that connects the kidneys to the bladder.
-There are two ureters that transport urine from the kidneys to the bladder..
-This can increase awareness of the disease and ensure that affected dogs receive the necessary medical care in a timely manner.
+Another preventive measure is educating breeders and dog owners about the signs and risks of ureteralUreteral refers to the ureter, which carries urine from the kidneys to the bladder.
+Ureteral problems in dogs and cats can impair urine flow and cause Pain. ectopia.
+This can raise awareness of the condition and ensure that affected dogs receive the necessary medical care in a timely manner.